donfortune/Mini-project-Nexascale/README.md

 - ✅ GitHub repo or project zip file
 - ✅ Jenkinsfile with all scan stages
 - ✅ Sample JSON/SARIF reports from each tool
-- ✅ Script to upload to DefectDojo (e.g. Python + `requests`)
+- ✅ Script to upload to DefectDojo
 - ✅ Screenshots of Jenkins pipeline stages
-- ✅ (Bonus) Alert or notification of success

 ---

-## 🧪 Bonus Challenges (Optional)

-- Trigger scans **only** on Pull Requests or Pushes to main.
-- Archive the scan reports in Jenkins after each run.
-- Add **Slack/Email/Webhook** notifications after successful DefectDojo upload.
+.

 ---